Dinosaur Trackway Biscuits

 Recently, Everything Dinosaur wrote an article about the discovery of a single slab of rock that preserved a collection of prehistoric animal footprints, including several types of dinosaur tracks.
 The block, found in the grounds of NASA’s Goddard Spaceflight Centre (Maryland, USA), holds the fossilised tracks of several dinosaurs, flying reptiles and preserved tracks of early mammals.

-A Diagram Highlighting the Numerous Prehistoric Animal Tracks Preserved on a Single Slab of Rock
+A Dinosaur Footprint Preserved on a Single Slab of Rock

-To read our article on this amazing fossil discovery: Stepping into the Lower Cretaceous of Maryland
+To read our article on an amazing trace fossil discovery: Stepping into the Lower Cretaceous of Maryland.

 Our congratulations to the young dinosaur fan from Germany, what an innovative way to use dinosaur models and toys.